TN 59 (11-14)

 C. Overview of IDD for Malta

-IDD payments sent to Malta must be in Euro accounts at local FIs.
-The beneficiary must provide complete information to the Embassy, Consulate, or DIO for input.
-DIO will fax incomplete forms to the Federal Benefits Unit (FBU) at U.S. Embassy or Consulate that serves that territory to contact the beneficiary or FI for additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Malta.
+The FBU contacts the beneficiary or FI for additional information.

 D. Description of Malta IDD bank data